Food Chemicals Codex: History

 The FCC has been published since 1966.

-Before 1960s, although the federal Food and Drug Administration (FDA) had by regulations and informal statements defined in general terms quality requirements for food chemicals generally recognized as safe (GRAS), these requirements were not published in the official regulations or designed to be sufficiently specific, therefore their use for general guidance was restricted.
+Before 1960s, although the federal Food and Drug Administration (FDA) had, by regulations and informal statements, defined quality requirements for food chemicals generally recognized as safe (GRAS) in general terms, these requirements were not published in the official regulations or designed to be sufficiently specific, therefore their use for general guidance was restricted.
 For these and other reasons, the Food Protection Committee of the National Academy of Sciences-National Research Council received requests in 1958 from its Industry Liaison Panel and other sources to undertake a project designed to produce a Food Chemicals Codex comparable in many respects to the United States Pharmacopeia (USP) and the National Formulary (NF).
 In response to these requests, advice was sought from special committees composed of representatives of industry, government agencies, and others experienced in the operation of the USP and the NF.
-As a result, in 1966, This first edition of the FCC was published by the Institute of Medicine (IOM) for FDA.
+As a result, in 1966, the first edition of the FCC was published by the Institute of Medicine (IOM) for FDA.

-USP acquired the FCC in 2006.
-USP started the online version of the FCC since 2008.
+USP acquired the FCC in 2006 and began the online version of the FCC in 2008.
 The FCC is published every two years in print and online formats and is offered as a subscription that includes a main edition and intervening supplements.
 All proposed standards and revisions for the FCC are first posted in the free, online FCC Forum for a 90-day public comment period.
 As of May 2021, the FCC has been reprinted twelve times.

 Editions

 Latest edition (the twelfth edition)

 FCC 12 has over 80 new and updated monographs compared to FCC 11.

-More than 1,250 monographs including:
+It has more than 1,250 monographs including: